esa/pagmo2/doc/sphinx/docs/python/tutorials/hypervolume.rst

     True

-Since the computation of the hypervolume indicator and the hypervolume contributions are bound tightly to multi-objective optimization, we provide two ways of constructing a hypervolume object.
+Since the computation of the hypervolume indicator and the hypervolume contributions are bound tightly to multi-objective optimization, we provide two ways of constructing :class:`~pygmo.core.hypervolume`.
-The first one uses the fitness values of the individuals of a population for the input point set:
+The first one uses the fitness values of the individuals of a :class:`~pygmo.core.population` for the input point set:

 .. doctest::